- Surplus personal property is either usable property, which shall be transferred or

 - Sale by Internet auction.

-- If the President or designee, declares the property to be surplus personal property,
+- If the Associate Vice President for Finance, declares the property to be surplus personal

-the method of disposal shall be determined by the responsible authority from the alternatives
+property, the method of disposal shall be determined by the responsible authority

 - The trade-in method, when property is of the nature appropriate for trade-in, and